rokath/trice/README.md

 ## ATTENTION

-Currently the **TRICE** technique is changing heavily.
-The `flex` and `esc` encodings will be replaced by a [COBS](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) encoding which will be the default in the future.
+Currently the **TRICE** technique changed heavily between release 0.33.0 and 0.34.0.
+The `flex` and `esc` encodings are replaced by a [COBS](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) encoding which will be the default now.
 The stuff works already well but is not in its final state and is not documented vet.
-The internal speed goes to its limit (~6 clocks per trice) by using a double buffer instead of a fifo.
-Also porting will get easier.
-I will make a release until december 2021 but you can use the sources already.
+It lacks also automated tests.
+The internal speed goes to its limit (~6 clocks per trice on M0+ possible) by using a double buffer instead of a fifo.
+Also porting is easier now.
+The documentation is outdated and I plan to update it soon.
+But first the tests.
+If you have a project with `flex` or `esc` encoding, please update or stay with version 0.33.0.

 ## About